pjungwir/pgcon-2023-talk-exec-phase/slides.md

 - So these two arrays let us get at the data in the tuple, but there's lots more info here *about* the tuple.
   - For example the tuple descriptor (highlight), which tells us how many attributes there are and what their types are---or actually the whole `pg_attribute` record if possible.
   - Or the memory context (highlight), etc.
+    - This is where we allocated the slot, not necessarily the tuple.

 - Now there are four kinds of TupleTableSlot:
   - You see this `tts_ops` field (highlight).